-There is a private ritual I have, sacred and (until now) unspoken, that helps me connect with ancient archaeological sites such as the Xunantunich Mayan ruins in Belize on a more personal (rather than academic) level.
+There is a private ritual I have– sacred and, until now, unspoken– that helps me connect with ancient archaeological sites such as the Xunantunich Mayan ruins in Belize on a more personal (rather than academic) level.

 First, I consider the nature of time and human evolution.
-Last week a story was published in Science about the discovery of a fossilized mandible of an early human that lived around 2.8 million years ago in the Afar region of Ethiopia.
+In 2015 a story was published in Science about the discovery of a fossilized mandible of an early human that lived around 2.8 million years ago in the Afar region of Ethiopia.

 Think about that: 2.8 MILLION YEARS!
 In that context, the 1300 years that have passed since the Mayans constructed the city of Xunantunich is merely the blink of an eye.

-Secondly, if we’re with a guide or tour group, I use photography as an excuse to distance myself from the pre-packaged experience, intentionally tuning out everything around me.
-I envision the city as it was 1200 years ago, bustling with activity as the Belize Valley region’s top Maya civic ceremonial center.
+Secondly, if we’re with a guide or tour group, I will often use photography as an excuse to distance myself from the pre-packaged experience, intentionally tuning out everything around me.
+I try to envision the city as it was 1200 years ago, bustling with activity as the Belize Valley region’s top Maya civic ceremonial center.

-Lastly, I imagine the reverence residents must have felt as they gazed up at “El Castillo” (the second tallest structure in Belize, at 130 feet).
-I do my best to ignore our modern world of computers, cars and cell phones, so that I can try to explore the Mayan ruins of Xunantunich through the eyes of someone from the Late and Terminal Classic eras.
+Lastly, I imagine the reverence local residents must have felt as they gazed up at the pyramid known as “El Castillo” (the second tallest structure in Belize, at 130 feet).
+I do my best to ignore our modern world of computers, cars, and cell phones, so that I can try to explore the Mayan ruins of Xunantunich through the eyes of someone from the Late and Terminal Classic eras.

-I try to see the city, not just as ancient archaeological relics from some distant past, but as a tangible tie to our current concept of “civilization.”
+This is how I attempt to see the city, not just as an ancient archaeological relic from some distant past, but as a tangible tie to our current concept of “civilization.”

 The History of Xunantunich

-There’s evidence to suggest the city was settled as early as the ceramic phase of the Preclassic period (around 1000 BC-400 AD).
+There’s evidence to suggest the city was settled as early as the ceramic phase of the Preclassic period, which lasted from around 1000 BC to 400 AD.
 But it wasn’t until Xunantunich established a political connection with the nearby city of Naranjo (in Guatemala’s Petén Basin) sometime between 670 and 750 AD that it really began to grow.

 Compared to some of the other major Mayan sites, the history of Xunantunich is relatively short in terms of human habitation.
 Archaeologists believe that construction of the main buildings began around 800 AD, just as Naranjo and other Mayan civilizations were beginning to crumble.
-Some suggest that Xunantunich’s hilltop location gave it a strategic advantage, making it much easier to defend.
+Some have suggested that Xunantunich’s hilltop location gave it a strategic advantage, making it much easier to defend.

 The Discovery of Xunantunich

-A satellite city for the Maya empire, Xunantunich remained unknown to the modern world until Irish surgeon/amateur archaeologist Thomas Gann became Cayo district commissioner for what was then known as British Honduras in 1892.
+A relatively minor satellite city for the Maya empire, Xunantunich remained largely unknown to the outside world until Irish surgeon Thomas Gann became Cayo district commissioner for what was then known as British Honduras in 1892.
 He chose the area specifically because of his keen budding interest in Mayan archaeology.

-Gann and his successor, Sir J. Eric S. Thompson, were the first to document detailed descriptions of the ruins and establish the region’s ceramic chronology, co-publishing The History of the Maya from the Earliest Times to the Present Day in 1931.
+Gann and his successor, Sir J. Eric S. Thompson, were the first westerners to document detailed descriptions of the local Mayan ruins and establish the region’s ceramic chronology, co-publishing The History of the Maya from the Earliest Times to the Present Day in 1931.

 The main excavation began in 1959 by a Cambridge team led by Euan MacKie.
 MacKie was an expert in the field of Archaeoastronomy, which examines how ancient civilizations understood astronomical phenomena, how that understanding influenced the design of their cities, and what role the stars and planets played in ancient cultures.

-As we walked around this ancient city with our guide, who related this history, I found my consciousness drifting.
+As we walked around the ancient city with our guide, who related much of this fascinating history, I found my consciousness drifting.

-As we climbed to the top of a two-story ruin to get a stunning view of El Castillo, I could envision the plaza crowded with people shopping for produce, fresh fish and meats from the nearby farms.
-I could imagine artisans hard at work carving intricate friezes, crowds cheering intense pok ta pok ball games, and the wealth and power represented by these temples and palaces in their prime.
+As we climbed to the top of a two-story ruin to get a stunning view of El Castillo, I could envision the plaza crowded with people shopping for produce, fresh fish, and meats from the nearby farms.
+I could imagine artisans hard at work carving intricate friezes, crowds loudly cheering players of intense pok ta pok ball games, and the wealth and power represented by these temples and palaces in their prime.

-I had this energy coursing through my veins as we climbed the steep steps of El Castillo, huffing and puffing our way past young Mennonite girls in vivid purple dresses, a small group of German teens and a much larger tour group of Australians (who, thankfully, were coming down as we were going up).
+I could feel this ancient energy coursing through my veins as we climbed the steep steps of El Castillo, huffing and puffing our way past young Mennonite girls in vivid purple dresses, a small group of German teens, and a much larger tour group of Australians (who, thankfully, were coming down as we were going up).

-As we paused to let them pass, we got a close-up view of the massive friezes carved into the sides of the pyramid, which depict the birth of a god associated with the royal family, the Mayan gods of creation, and the sacred Tree of Life.
+As we paused to let them pass, we got a close-up view of the massive friezes carved into the sides of the pyramid.
+These depict the birth of a god associated with the royal family, the Mayan gods of creation, and the sacred Tree of Life.
 My mind boggles at the incredible detail of their ancient artistry, and the time, effort, and skill involved in creating these 1200-year-old masterpieces.

 Needless to say, the view from the top of El Castillo was spectacularly scenic, with the hilltop ruins giving way to thousands of acres of green space and the mountains of Guatemala visible in the distance.

-We timed it perfectly so that there were just a handful of other people savoring the view from the summit with us– a huge change from the thousands of travelers who descended upon Chichen Itza on the day we visited– giving us plenty of time and space to enjoy the moment, savoring the gorgeous scenery and snapping a few obligatory selfies.
+We timed it perfectly so that there were just a handful of other people savoring the view from the summit with us.
+It was a huge change from the thousands of travelers who descended upon Chichen Itza on the day we visited back in 2013.
+It gave us plenty of time and space to enjoy the moment, savoring the gorgeous scenery and snapping a few obligatory selfies.

 If you enjoyed our post on the Ancient Mayan Ruins of Xunantunich, you might also like: